Master modern speed tailoring!

 Learn to Sew a Classic Blazer | Sewing Class

 Are you curious about tailoring but don't know where to begin?
 Do you want to grow and expand your skillset and push your sewing practice to the next level?
+Want to learn how to make a gorgeous blazer that fits you like a dream?

 Welcome to the class designed to demystify the fine art of speed tailoring!
 Spoiler alert: it's not as hard as you think, and the skills and techniques you'll learn will truly level up your entire sewing practice.
 That high-end blazer you've always wanted is just a few hours away, only this time it's constructed and fit for your exact body, using professional, industry-level techniques and secrets.